The Forest Advocate publishes news and resources on forest protection, with a focus on the Santa Fe National Forest.

 Fall prescribed burns in the Santa Fe National Forest

-The Forest Service is planning a series of prescribed burns in the Santa Fe National Forest this fall, which are controversial after three major in 2022, caused by escaped prescribed burns.
-Last year, the Forest Service delayed the North Aztec Springs prescribed burn near local resident’s neighborhoods, due to public controversy and risky conditions.
+The Forest Service is planning a series of prescribed burns in the Santa Fe National Forest this fall, which are controversial after three major wildfires in 2022, caused by escaped prescribed burns.
+Last year, the Forest Service delayed the North Aztec Springs prescribed burn near local residents’ neighborhoods, due to public controversy and risky conditions.
 This year, the Forest Service plans to move forward with the burn, and on September 25th briefed the public in a contentious meeting.

 US Forest Service burn units map / North Aztec Springs burn unit in orange, planned to be burned soon.